singularian/mdencode/docs/mdzip_cpp.md

 This is the MDZip C++ Example Usage

-These are the 5 main programs.
+These are the 7 main programs.
+There are currently 3 mdzip variants.

 - mdzip                - Creates an mdzip (mdz) binary file with a modular floor and multiple signatures.
 - mdunzip              - Unzips and decodes an mdzip (mdz) file to an output file.
 It can also display the block list.
 - mdzipnh              - Creates a light weight simplified mdzip (mdsz) binary file with a modular floor and one signature.
 - mdunzipnh            - Unzips and decodes a simple mdzip (mdsz) file.
+It can also display the block list.
+- mdzipsip40           - Creates a sip40 decrementing and incrementing key mdzip (mdz) binary file with a modular floor and multiple signatures.
+- mdunzipsip40         - Unzips and decodes an sip40 mdzip (mdz) file to an output file.
 It can also display the block list.
 - decoderRandomTestHC2 - Test modulus scan program for the C++ mdzip program.

 path: [github.com/singularian/mdencode/code/mdzip_cpp/](https://github.com/singularian/mdencode/tree/master/code/mdzip_cpp)